Remarks on the film "Paved Paradise"

 Costa Rica as a paragon of land sparing?

 I was surprised to see the film showcase Costa Rica as a national example of the potential of a strong land sparing model.
 Costa Rica is of course well known for its aggressive and experimental forest policy.
-But its agricultural policy is notoriously known for the social and environmental harms stemming from single-mindedly pursuing a path of agricultural intensification for export markets.
+But its agricultural policy is notoriously known for the social and environmental harms stemming from single-mindedly pursuing a path of agricultural intensification for export markets8.

-A recent UNDP report found that the average use of pesticides in agriculture between 2012 and 2020 was 34.45 kilos per hectare.
+A recent UNDP report found that the average use of pesticides in agriculture between 2012 and 2020 was 34.45 kilos per hectare910.
 Compared to other OECD countries like Mexico, Chile, The US, Canada, Colombia, and Panama, Costa Rica applies by far the highest amount of pesticides per active ingredient per hectare.
 In 2014 6.5 times that of the US and Panama and 16 times higher than Mexico.
 Costa Rica incentivizes this export oriented production through tax waivers for agrochemical imports, leading to a loss of more than 22 million dollars of public revenue in 2018.
 Costa Rica invests close to 9 million dollars a year in treatment of ailments, disabilities and lost productivity associated with the high consumption of pesticides.
 On the production side, the report estimates that agricultural workers are exposed to 74kg of pesticides per year.

 And who works in these fields of topical fruit destined for consumers in the Global North?
 Frequently the laborers in the industrial food system are members of marginalized groups, former farmers whose income was undercut by increased global trade.
 Thus the cycle is complete—intensification leading to food insecurity and cycles of precarity only for someone to eventually suggest to solve these problems we ought to produce more.